 The Riverside Downs Center was built in 2007.
-The center is anchored by 24-Hour Fitness and includes a collection of quick service and full service restaurants, and an assortment of sports and recreation-oriented tenants.
+The center is anchored by 24-Hour Fitness and includes a collection of guick service and full service restaurants, and an assortment of sports and recreationoriented tenants.
 The center has vehicular access from Prince Street to the south and west, and Belleview Avenue to the north.
 The center is also accessible to pedestrians and bicyclists from the Mary Carter Greenway trail, which runs the length of the center's eastern boundary.
 The eastern edge of the site includes several gathering spaces-an outdoor plaza, outdoor dining areas, and recreational amenities-all of which are designed to maximize views of the river.
+An outdoor plaza/ amphitheater is one of many public improvements made through the efforts of the South Platte Working Group to help activate and enhance this stretch of the river.
 The center is part of the Centennial Neighborhood, which includes the highest concentration of residents in the Corridor.
 The center incorporated historical elements of the area's former racetrack into its name, signage, building design, and site.